 Prostate Cancer Screenings

-Screening is important because prostate cancer shows no symptoms in its earliest stages.
-The American Cancer Society recommends that men who have one or more high risk factors discuss prostate cancer screening with their doctor.
-Screenings include a blood test for prostate specific antigen (PSA), testosterone and cholesterol and a digital rectal exam.
+Prostate cancer screening is important because often, early stage prostate cancer does not show any symptoms.
+The American Cancer Society recommends that men who have one or more prostate cancer risk factors discuss prostate cancer screening with their doctor or urologist.
+Prostate cancer screenings include a blood test for prostate specific antigen (PSA), testosterone and cholesterol and digital rectal exam.

 How Prostate Cancer is Diagnosed

-The experienced urologists and surgeons at Jefferson’s Multidisciplinary Genitourinary Oncology Center and Sidney Kimmel Cancer Center at Jefferson work as a team to confirm your diagnosis.
+The experienced urologists and surgeons at Philadelphia’s Jefferson Multidisciplinary Genitourinary Oncology Center and Sidney Kimmel Cancer Center – Jefferson Health work as a team to confirm a prostate cancer diagnosis.
 Our thorough examination begins with a discussion about your symptoms and a review of your medical history.

-Jefferson's experts will conduct a series of physical exams including a digital rectal exam to feel for abnormalities in your prostate gland.
-We’ll also conduct tests including a Prostate Specific Antigen (PSA) blood test, and diagnostic imaging tests such as the Color Doppler or 3D Ultrasound.
-Our doctors may also take prostate tissue samples for conducting a biopsy.
+Jefferson’s experts will conduct a series of physical exams to feel for prostate gland abnormalities.
+Our urologists and our prostate cancer specialists will conduct a Prostate Specific Antigen or PSA blood test as well as other prostate-related tests and diagnostic imaging tests such as the Color Doppler or 3D Ultrasound.
+Our urologists may also take prostate tissue samples for conducting a prostate biopsy.

-Jefferson was among the first hospitals in the Delaware Valley to offer MRI Fusion Biopsy, an innovative procedure that gets accurate results using fewer tissue samples from a patient, lessening the chance of infection.
+Jefferson was among the first hospitals in the Philadelphia area to offer MRI Fusion Biopsy, an innovative procedure used for a prostate cancer diagnosis.